ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 #### Interactive mode

 Interactive mode involves interaction with the tool through prompting.
 Once the user runs the tool with this argument `-i`, it starts prompting the user for inputs.
-It initially prompts the user with the base directory of the measurement plug-in, information about uploading the packages and lists down the available measurements for a better user experience.
+It initially prompts the user with the base directory of the measurement plug-in, information about uploading the packages, and lists down the available measurements for a better user experience.
 Users can select the measurement plug-in by its index number to build the packages.
 Once the package is built, the prompt will ask the user for the next plug-in.

 Note: The following files present in the measurement plug-ins will be ignored while building the .nipkg files,